cuemby-labs/infra-terraform-ingress-nginx/README.md

-  namespace_name      = "kube-system"             # The namespace where Ingress NGINX will be installed. helm_chart_version  = "4.11.3"                  # The version of the Ingress NGINX Helm chart to be used. metrics             = "true"                    # Enable metrics in the Ingress NGINX Helm chart to be used.
+  namespace_name      = "kube-system"             # The namespace where Ingress NGINX will be installed. helm_chart_version  = "4.11.3"                  # The version of the Ingress NGINX Helm chart to be used. metrics             = "true"                    # Enable metrics in the Ingress NGINX Helm chart to be used. service_monitor     = "true"                    # Enable Service Monitor in the Ingress NGINX Helm chart to be used.

   resources = {
     limits = {